 The history of the flight jacket (also known as the flying jacket or bomber jacket in various parts of the world) dates from the First World War.
 However, flight jackets are descendants of the leather coats used long before motorised transport.
 Leather coats had been used for centuries for protection from the cold while riding horses.

-When the first horse-less carriages (now commonly called cars) were invented, it was natural to continue using leather as the main component of the protective clothing worn while travelling in this new form of transport.
+When the first horse-less carriages (now commonly called cars) were invented, it was natural to continue using leather as the main component of the protective clothing worn while traveling in this new form of transport.

 With the arrival of the aeroplane, the leather coat naturally took to the air as protection against the higher wind speeds and increased cold as the first aircraft had open cockpits (no such thing as an enclosed flight deck then).